On non-uniqueness of mild solutions and stationary singular solutions to the Navier-Stokes equations: Introduction

 For $\alpha=1$, Lemari\'e-Rieusset \cite{Lemarie-Rieusset2025-sing-sol} first proved existence of non-trivial singular solutions to \eqref{e:NS} in $H^{-1} \cap \bmo^{-1}(\bT^2)$.
 Later, Ashkarian, Bhargava, Gismondi and Novack \cite{Ashkarian-Bhargava-Gismondi-Novack2025} extended it to $\bigcap_{\epsilon \in (0,1)} L^{2-\epsilon} \cap \DotH^{-\epsilon}(\bT^2)$.
 We demonstrate that convex integration can be used to construct non-trivial solutions in every Besov space with negative regularity index, and, more importantly, for an arbitrarily large power of the Laplacian.
-It also generalizes the result in \cite{Luo2019-NS-stationary} for $\alpha=1$ and $d \ge 4$ and yields the following non-uniqueness result. \begin{cor}[Non-uniqueness of weak solutions] Let $d \ge 2$ and $0<\alpha<(d+1)/4$.
-For any $\epsilon>0$, there exists initial data $u_{\initial} \in L^2(\bT^d)$ with $\|u_{\initial}\|_{L^2}<\epsilon$ such that there exist two weak solutions